josheewa/ICE2048/README.md

 # ICE2048
-The classic 2048 written in ICE.
+The classic math puzzle game 2048 ported to ICE for the CE.